Skip To Content Skip To Menu Skip To Footer

 • START Program

-• Academic Integrity Online Class
+• Academic Integrity Online Course

 You will find that Dickinson is a dynamic and engaging place for learning.
 Our priority is to assist you in taking full advantage of the extraordinary opportunities that await you.
 Your intellectual and personal development, and that of your peers, is the cornerstone of a partnership with faculty and staff that will last during your years here and beyond.
 It is an exciting journey on which we embark together.

 Your physical and emotional health, now and throughout your life, will serve as a critical foundation for developing your intellect and creativity.
-And, as always, your commitment to yourself comes with a shared commitment to the health and welfare of others.
+As always, your commitment to yourself comes with a shared commitment to the health and welfare of others.
 Just as you have throughout your life, you will have a special opportunity to impact the lives of your peers in positive and productive ways, and we are committed to helping you do so.

 ACADEMIC INTEGRITY ONLINE COURSE